Family-Friendly and Budget-Friendly

 63. Visit the house that Jack built—Jack Jouett, that is.
 He was a Revolutionary War hero who rode all night to save Thomas Jefferson from the British.
 The Jack Jouett House is on Craig's Creek Road in Woodford County.
 Donations accepted.
 (859-873-7902)

 64. Stroll down one of Kentucky's few intact 19th century commercial districts, along Main Street in Winchester.
 (859-744-0556)

-65. Tour Berea College, founded in 1855 as the first school in the South dedicated to equal education for all races, and today dedicated to educating the youth of Kentucky's mountains.
+65. Tour Berea College, founded in 1855 as the first school in the South dedicated to equal education for all races.
+Today, Berea iis dedicated to educating under-served Kentuckians of all races, as well as keeping Kentucky’s artisan traditions alive.
 (859-985-3145)

-66. Visit the Kentucky Artisan Center just outside Berea for wonderful overview of Kentucky's hand crafted heritage.
+66. Speaking of artisan traditions, visit the Kentucky Artisan Center just outside Berea for an overview of Kentucky's hand crafted heritage.
 (859-985-5448)

-70. Join in the fun of literally hundreds of free special events throughout the year, ranging from arts fairs and parades to harvest festivals and Christmas singalongs; contact the Lexington Visitors Center to find out what's going on while you're in town.
+70. Lexington and Central Kentucky have hundreds of free special events throughout the year, ranging from arts fairs and parades to harvest festivals and Christmas singalongs.
+Contact the Lexington Visitors Center to find out what's going on while you're in town.
 (859-233-7299 or 800-845-3959.)
-Or take a trip to www.visitlex.com.